adalisan/pages-hugo/content/project/ALADDIN.md

 title = "ALADDIN"

 # Project summary to display on homepage.
-summary = "ALADDIN : Automated Lowlevel analysis of videos"
+summary = "ALADDIN : Automated Low-Level Analysis and Description of Diverse Intelligence Video"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "bubbles.jpg"